lducoli/irCLIP-RNP_Re-CLIP/README.md

 # irCLIP-RNP
-Pipelines for the analysis of irCLIP-RNP data
+Pipelines for the analysis of irCLIP-RNP and Re-CLIP data.